 Sponsored entities under the Model 1 IGA

 Under the Model 1 IGA, the United States agrees to treat each 'non-reporting [FATCA partner] financial institution as a deemed-compliant FFI or as an exempt beneficial owner' and such entities will be exempt from withholding.57 Annex II of the Model 1 IGA includes three categories of 'deemed-compliant FFIs'58 among the entities identified as non-reporting FATCA partner financial institutions that are of interest.
-First, Annex II creates an entirely new category entitled 'Trustee-Documented Trust',59 under which a trustee that is a FATCA-compliant entity may comply on behalf of a trust.
+First, Annex II creates a category not found in the Regulations entitled 'Trustee-Documented Trust',59 under which a trustee that is a FATCA-compliant entity may comply on behalf of a trust.
 Annex II additionally contains a 'Sponsored Entity and Controlled Foreign Corporation' category and a 'Sponsored, Closely Held Investment Vehicle' category, each of which is very similar to the parallel category in the Regulations.60

 For a trust to qualify as a deemed-compliant FFI (and therefore a non-reporting financial institution) under this category, the following requirements must be met: the trust must have been established under the laws of the FATCA partner jurisdiction at issue; the trustee of the trust must be a reporting US financial institution,61 a reporting Model 1 FFI or a PFFI; and the trustee of the trust must report all information required to be reported pursuant to the IGA with respect to all US reportable accounts62 of the trust.